Rock Island State Park

 Home of Great Falls, a 30-foot horseshoe cascading waterfall, located below the 19th-century cotton textile mill that it powered over 100 years ago.

 What makes Center Hill Lake different from other surrounding lakes in middle Tennessee?
 We have some amazing state parks that border the lake!
+Get out there.
+Of course, we are partial, but Tennessee is just like magic.

 One of those scenic parks you must see: Rock Island State Park.